 Let’s create a link to WordPress.org so that you can download the latest version of WordPress.

 Fantastic!
 There are a few things to make note of here.
-First off, we need to highlight the text we would like to linkify in the body of the document.
+First off, we need to highlight the content we would like to linkify in the body of the document.
 In the image, you’ll notice that the word WordPress.org has a colored background indicating that it is highlighted.
 When you do this, you’ll see the link icon in the toolbar become available (note the cursor pointing at the link).
 Then, once you click that icon, the Insert/edit link dialog appears like you see.
 You are presented with a few things that you must fill out.

 - URL This is the destination to the URL you would like to link to.
 In this case, we provide our link of